Ktor 3.1.3 Help

 The commonMain source set holds types that will be used on all platforms.
 As you can see this is where the Greeting type lives.
 This is where you will put the common code that you want to share between client and server, and also between different client platforms.

 The shared module also contains a source set for each platform where you wish to provide a client.
 This is because types declared within commonMain may require functionality that varies by target platform.
-In the case of the Greeting type, you want to obtain the name of the current platform.
+In the case of the Greeting type, you want to get the name of the current platform.
 This is achieved through expected and actual declarations.

 In the commonMain source set of the shared module you declare a getPlatform() function with the expect keyword.